 You will be pleased to discover that ArchBee has native diagramming options and Integration with Mermaid, an open-source diagramming powerhouse.

-The native diagrams, besides the classic features, comes with a collection of over 100,000 components of cloud services, open-source libraries, companies, and more.
+Furthermore, the native diagrams, besides the classic features, comes with a collection of over 100,000 components of cloud services, open-source libraries, companies, and more.

 As the importance of changelogs is huge in software development practice, on ArchBee, you will find a build-in native component.